Top of the Pops: Orchestra and backing singers

 From 1966 to 1980, Top of the Pops had an in-studio orchestra conducted by Johnny Pearson accompany select musical performances, with The Ladybirds (later Maggie Stredder Singers) providing backing vocals.
 Credited on the show as musical associate, Derek Warne played piano and provided musical arrangements for the orchestra.
 As The Telegraph recounted, Pearson and the orchestra improvised accompaniments with about 20 minutes of rehearsal time per song, and the musicians, "almost all middle-aged, often struggled with the enormous range of rock and pop tunes with which they were presented."
 In contrast, The Times said upon Pearson's passing in 2011 that the orchestra "often elicit[ed] excellent performances with barely enough time beforehand for a couple of run-throughs."

 Other notable members of the orchestra include drummer Clem Cattini, trombonist Bobby Lamb, and lead trumpeters Leon Calvert and Ian Hamer.
 From 1971 to 1974, Martin Briley played guitar for the orchestra before joining rock group Greenslade.

 Following the 1980 Musicians Union strike, the programme resumed broadcast on 7 August 1980 without its orchestra or backing singers.
 However, Pearson continued to make occasional contributions as musical director until the 900th episode in the summer of 1981.
 Afterwards, Warne occasionally made musical arrangements through April 1982.
 Ronnie Hazlehurst conducted the orchestra from 1982 to 1983.

-Music videos
+Promotional films and music videos

+In the 1960s and 1970s, the weekly record chart was published every Tuesday morning, and the live show was broadcast on Thursday evenings.
+This created a need for regular studio appearances by the top artists who often had hectic touring schedules that made it difficult for them to be present.
+As a result, the show's production team faced a complex weekly planning process, involving rescheduling, booking, and rebooking of acts.
+To ensure that the show featured the top 20 artists of each week, particularly those from America who were expected to rise in the chart, pre-recording of performances became necessary.

-When an artist or group was unavailable to perform in studio, Top of the Pops would show a music video in place.
+When an artist or group was unavailable to perform in studio, Top of the Pops would show a music video, pre-recorded videos known as 'promotional films' at that time, in the acts' place.
+By the time the Beatles stopped touring in late 1966, their promotional films had become highly sophisticated.
+In May 1966 they filmed two sets of colour promotional clips for their current single "Rain" (also known as "Paperback Writer") to air on Top of the Pops on 2 June.
 According to Queen guitarist Brian May, the groundbreaking 1975 music video for "Bohemian Rhapsody" was produced so that the band could avoid miming on TOTP since they would have looked off miming to such a complex song.
+This established the importance of promotional film clips as a means of promoting both emerging acts and new releases by established acts, which contributed to advent of the music video genre.